Delirious?: Naming confusion

+The question mark is part of the official name.
+On the band's early albums, the final s before the question mark was rendered as a 5.

 Delirious? live

 During their career, Delirious? played in over forty countries around the world.
 In the United Kingdom, they played gigs at venues such as Wembley Stadium, Hyde Park and the o2 Arena in London, Hampden Park stadium in Glasgow, Millennium Stadium in Cardiff, Milton Keynes Bowl, Birmingham's NEC Arena in addition to a performance on the main stage at Glastonbury Festival in 1999.
 They frequently headlined festivals such as Greenbelt, and conducted many tours around the country.
 They supported Bon Jovi, Matchbox 20 and Bryan Adams on their UK tours in 2001 and 2002.
 Prior to the band's retirement, they played what were intended to be the first of many intimate 'Living Room' gigs, exclusively for fans.
 The first of these was at the London Embassy in Mayfair, and limited to only one hundred tickets.
 The band were supported by Huey of the Fun Lovin' Criminals.

 Delirious? also played many major shows in mainland Europe.
 In 2004, they headlined the Olympic celebrations in Omonia Square, Athens.
 In 2005, the band performed to an audience of 1.2 million people in Cologne, Germany.

 The band also had an extensive touring schedule outside of Europe.
 In 2006, they played again to 1.2 million people, this time during a four date tour of India, with up to 400,000 people attending in one day.
 In the US, they played at such events as Acquire the Fire (an event hosted by Teen Mania) and Spirit West Coast.
 In 2007, they headlined their own twenty-four date tour across the country.
 In New Zealand they made appearances at the Parachute Music Festival, a four-day Christian music festival, the largest in the southern hemisphere.